Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making: Introduction

 Bandit problems are basic instances of interactive sequential decision making and now play an important role in vast applications such as revenue management, online advertising, and recommender system \citep{li2010contextual, bubeck2012, lattimore2020bandit}.
 In bandit problems, at each time step the agent chooses an arm/action from a list of choices based on the action-reward pairs observed so far, and receives a random reward that is conditionally independently drawn from the unknown reward distribution given the chosen action.
 The objective is to learn the optimal arm that maximizes the sum of the expected rewards.
 The heart of bandit problems is to address the fundamental trade-off between exploration and exploitation in sequential experiments.
 At each time step, after receiving the feedback from users, the agent faces a decision dilemma.
 The agent can either exploit the current estimates to optimize decisions or explore new arms to improve the estimates and achieve higher payoffs in the future.
 Our considered tensor bandits problem can be viewed as a higher-order extension of the standard bandit problem, which generalizes a scalar arm to a multi-dimensional arm and correspondingly generalizes a vector reward to a tensor reward case.

 In this article, we introduce stochastic low-rank tensor bandits for multi-dimensional online decision-making problems.
-These are a class of bandits whose mean rewards can be represented as a low-rank tensor and arms are selected from different entity types.
-This low-rank assumption is common in tensor literature, greatly reduces the model complexity and is also well motivated from various practical problems in online recommendation and digital marketing \citep{kolda2009, Allen12,jain2014provable, xia2021statistically, bi2021tensors}.
-To balance the exploration-exploitation trade-off, we propose two algorithms for tensor bandits, \texttt{tensor epoch-greedy} and \texttt{tensor elimination}.
+These are a class of bandits whose mean rewards can be represented as a low-rank tensor and arms are selected from different entity types. \change{The assumption of low-rankness is well-adopted in the literature on tensors.
+It effectively reduces model complexity and finds widespread applications in practical scenarios such as online recommendation systems and digital marketing \citep{Sun2016, bi2021tensors, ide2022targeted}.
+More practical justifications for the use of low-rank tensors can be found in the survey paper \citet{song2019tensor}.} To balance the exploration-exploitation trade-off, we propose two algorithms for tensor bandits, \texttt{tensor epoch-greedy} and \texttt{tensor elimination}.
 The \texttt{tensor epoch-greedy} proceeds in epochs, with each epoch consisting of an exploration phase and an exploitation phase.
 In the exploration phase, arms are randomly selected and in the exploitation phase, arms that expect the highest reward are pulled.
 The number of steps in each exploitation phase increases with number of epochs, guided by the fact that, as the number of epochs increases, the estimation accuracy of the true reward improves and more exploitation steps are desirable.
 For \texttt{tensor elimination}, we incorporate the low-rank structure of reward tensor to transform the tensor bandit into linear bandit problem with low-dimension and then employ the upper confidence band (UCB) \citep{lai1985asymptotically} to enable the uncertainty quantification.
 The UCB has been very successful in bandit problems, leading to an extensive literature on UCB algorithms for standard multi-armed bandits \citep{lattimore2020bandit}.
 However, employing the successful UCB strategy in low-rank tensor bandits encounters a critical challenge, as the tensor decomposition is a non-convex problem.
 When the data is not uniformly randomly collected but adaptively collected, the concentration results for the low-rank tensor components remain elusive thus far.
 Our \texttt{tensor elimination} approach considers a tensor spectral-based rotation strategy that preserves the tensor low-rank information and meanwhile enables uncertainty quantification.